Subject Leader: Miss Towson

-- Year 7 boys will explore a cartoons scheme of work.
+- Year 7 boys will explore a Secret Agents scheme of work.
 There is an element of focus on characterisation and extreme dynamic contrast, which will help to develop pupil’s expressive performance skills.
 Choreographically, pupils will have the opportunity to become creative using the stimuli supplied.

 Component 1: Performance and choreography (60%)